alstampe/Capstone---NLP-project/capstone report template.md

 As described in the book, there are three commonly used ways to treat text analysis, often by combinations of the three;

   - The Gensim way
-- The Nltk way
+  - The nltk way
   - The ScikitLearn way

 My use of algorithms are mainly by using Gensim utilities, but also nltk resources.

   The data preprocessing was described in previous part of the report;
   - Use of word- and sentence tokenizers from nltk.tokenize
   - Use of nltk.probability.FreqDist
   - Use of nltk.corpus.stopwords
   - Use of gensim.utils.simple_preprocess

 Word and document analysis

     - gensims Word2Vec and Doc2Vec for vectorization of corpus
     - gensim similarities for similarity analysis
     - sklearn.manifold.TSNE for dimension reduction

 Topic extraction

- - gensim Dictionary and LDAmodel from gensim.models
+    gensim Dictionary and LDAmodel from gensim.models

-For all algorithms the initial parameters are chosen based on examples from the Udacity courses, the book, or articles.
+For all algorithms the initial parameters are set based on examples from the Udacity courses, the book, or articles.
 Some are set from characteristics of the date (ie vocabulary size).
 Many of the parameters are changed through the project to understand how and if the models can be optimized.

 ### Benchmark